truefoundry/secretsfoundry/README.md

 AWS_DEFAULT_REGION
 ```

+Arguments (optional)

+- **region:** Region in which value is to be looked for.
+Should be a valid AWS region
+- **decrypt** If the value should be decrypted (default is false)

 You can customise aws-ssm provider using:
 `${aws-ssm(region=us-east-2,decrypt=true):/path/to/param`

-SecretsFoundry decrypts the key by default.
-Pass decrypt=false to get the raw value.

-**region:** Region in which value is to be looked for.
-**decrypt** If the value should be decrypted (default is false)

 ### AWS Secrets Manager

 AWS credentials are fetched in a similar way as AWS Parameter Store.
+Arguments (optional)
+**region:** Region in which value is to be looked for.

 You can customise aws-secrets provider using:
-`${aws-secrets(region=us-east-2,raw=true)`

-**region:** Region in which value is to be looked for.
-**raw:** Tells whether the secret value should be decrypted or not.
-Can only be either `true` or `false`
+`${aws-secrets(region=us-east-2)`

 ### AWS S3

 AWS credentials are fetched in a similar way as AWS Parameter Store

+Arguments (optional)
+**region:** AWS Region to lookup the value

+You can customise aws-secrets provider using:
 `${aws-s3(region='us-east-2'):bucket/key`

 ### Hashicorp vault